-Undo and Repeat the Changes
+Undo and Redo the Changes in Word 2010

 Microsoft word provides two important features called Undo, which is used to undo the previous action and second one is Repeat or Redo, which is used to repeat the previous action.